Complex138/svelte-router/README.md

 - 🚀 **Automatic parameter extraction** from URL routes
 - 🔄 **Reactive navigation** with Svelte stores
 - 🎯 **Regular expression support** for advanced route validation
+- 🔐 **Middleware system** for authentication, authorization, and route guards
 - 📦 **Type-safe** parameter passing
 - 🎯 **Support for objects and components** in props
 - 🔗 **Clean API** with `LinkTo` component